Hamburger: Veggie burgers

-(According to the St. Louis Post-Dispatch, Burger King's attorneys "grilled" Steak 'n Shake's CEO in court about the precise content of Steak 'n Shake's steakburger offering.)
-The case was settled out of court.
+John Harvey Kellogg developed a peanut-based meat substitute which he called Nuttose in the 1890s.
+In the 1960s and 1970s, some companies began making soy-based burgers, including Loma Linda, Boca Burger and Lightlife.
+Other producers entered business with new burgers in the 2000s, including Gardein, Impossible Foods and Beyond Meat.
+These products are primarily made of peas, soy, mushrooms, yeast, beans, and/or nuts.

+By country

 United States and Canada

 The hamburger is considered a national dish of the United States.
-In the United States and Canada, burgers may be classified as two main types: fast food hamburgers and individually prepared burgers made in homes and restaurants.
+In the United States and Canada, burgers may be classified as either fast food hamburgers or individually prepared burgers made in homes and restaurants.
 The latter are often prepared with a variety of toppings, including lettuce, tomato, onion, and often sliced pickles (or pickle relish).
-French fries (or commonly Poutine in Canada) often accompany the burger.
-Cheese (usually processed cheese slices but often Cheddar, Swiss, pepper jack, or blue), either melted directly on the meat patty or crumbled on top, is generally an option.
+French fries (or commonly poutine in Canada) often accompany the burger.
+Cheese (usually processed cheese slices but often Cheddar, Swiss, pepper jack, or blue), may be either melted directly on the meat patty or crumbled on top.

 Condiments might be added to a hamburger or may be offered separately on the side, including ketchup, mustard, mayonnaise, relish, salad dressings and barbecue sauce.
 Other toppings can include bacon, avocado or guacamole, sliced sautéed mushrooms, cheese sauce, chili (usually without beans), fried egg, scrambled egg, feta cheese, blue cheese, salsa, pineapple, jalapeños and other kinds of chili peppers, anchovies, slices of ham or bologna, pastrami or teriyaki-seasoned beef, tartar sauce, french fries, onion rings or potato chips.

-Standard toppings on hamburgers may depend upon location, particularly at restaurants that are not national or regional franchises.

-Restaurants may offer hamburgers with multiple meat patties.
-The most common variants are double and triple hamburgers, but California-based burger chain In-N-Out once sold a sandwich with one hundred patties, called a "100x100."

-Pastrami burgers may be served in Salt Lake City, Utah.